orzaev12/presentationmaker/README.md

-# Added Vite, components without implementation.
+# Added components with style modules.